accentsystems/iBKS-SDK-Android/README.md

 -   Parse advertising data

-The **“iBKS SDK Sample Project”** App starts with a scan of bluetooth devices.
-When an item of the list is clicked, the app establishes the connection with the beacon that allows you to do any action.
+The **“iBKS SDK Sample Project”** App starts with a scan of Bluetooth devices.
+When an item of the list is clicked, the app establishes the connection with the beacon that allows you to do any of the tasks mentioned above.
 Follow the next steps to start playing:

 1. **Download the project**